shadimasoumi/Segmentation/README.md

 # Segmentation

-simple tool to segments layered structures.
+A MATLAB function to segment layered structures.